 At five years old we had her tested for allergies and discovered severe dust mite and mold allergies.
 The allergist put her on a steroid nasal spray.
 Although hesitant we tried it for a while with no improvement.
 So we turned to more natural remedies.

 Natural Treatment Options for Mouth Breathing

-My daughter is now ten and breathing through her nose most of the time.
-It is quite amazing to see the difference in her health, mood and behavior.
+My daughter is now 13 and breathing through her nose most of the time.
+It is quite amazing to see the difference in her health, mood, and behavior.
 She has been given a new start after years of mouth breathing.

 Every child is different and responds differently to treatments.
-But if your child is a mouth breather it is important to figure out what works for them and find a way for them to get quality oxygen and sleep.
+But if your child is a mouth breather it is important to figure out what works for him or her and find a way for him or her to get quality oxygen and sleep.
 Here are the treatments we have used.

 - Clean the whole house and clear out the bedroom – Dust and mold allergies are some of the biggest offenders.
 Dust mites live in mattresses, pillow cases, couches and stuffed animals.
 Dust collects quickly on dressers, toy boxes and bookshelves.
 There are some simple solutions.

 - Use dust mite covers on the mattress and pillow case.

 - Change bedding weekly and wash it in hot water.